berrym/pytodo-qt/README.md

 * Clone the git repository from https://github.com/berrym/todo.git

-* Install a recent version of Python, tested 3.8+, 3.6+ should work.
+* Install a recent version of Python, needs version 3.8+.

 * A requirements.txt is provided in the repository so required packages can be installed using pip.
     * pip install -r requirements.txt --user